by Aris Janigian

 The new type that I see emerging today challenges the Ideal of self-determination, to the extent that self-determination is very nearly a menace to society.
 In fact, this new type throws the whole idea of the “self” into flux, and instead celebrates and concretizes group identity, perhaps paradoxically bedfellowed with a radical communitarian ethic that reaches across national boundaries.
 This ideal type, which I call Identity Communitarianism, is concerned with the safety and nurturance of the human community above all else.
 The community’s well-being supersedes individual well-being, and the community expresses its needs through stories and anecdotes (perhaps the only “voice” it has) more than through reason based or dialectical argumentation.
 It believes in tenderness towards those that the community has traditionally rejected, the marginalized, people traditionally classified as non-white (“people of color”), and even criminals.
 Most of all Identity Communitarianism does not brook hierarchies; all people should be cared for in the same way and to the same extent possible and all people should play their special but equal role in society.
 (In an earlier essay I argued that this Ideal [which at the time I called “Social Justice”] closely mirrors the structure of Marxist Ideology, except the terms and actors have changed, and, most importantly, Identity has replaced class.)

 Let me say right up front that I believe a profound war is being waged over which Ideal will prevail: the American Individualism Ideal or the Identity Communitarian Ideal.
-This war is being waged on all fronts, from politics to the economy to education to cultural expression to Covid masking and vaccine mandates.
+This war is being waged on all fronts, from politics to the economy to education to cultural expression to Covid masking and vaccine mandates, and even to Climate Change.
 America has rarely been divided as it is at the moment, and it seems beyond doubt that the Individualism Ideal is in decline, and the Communitarian Ideal is in ascendency.

 Much has been written about the demons of the Individualism Ideal, but comparatively little has been thoughtfully written about the demons of Identity Communitarianism.
 Indeed, those demons are barely now being registered and criticized, and only occasionally by academics for the simple reason they fear being ostracized or even losing their jobs.
 They fear exposing the dark side because they fear what the dark side can do to them.
 The community protects its own at any cost.